kudanmedia/huble/README.md

 # Frontend Software Architect Assessment

 Welcome to my Frontend Software Architect assessment repository.
-This repository contains my solutions for the technical assessment tasks as part of the application process for the Frontend Software Architect role at Huble.
+This repository contains my solutions for the technical assessment tasks as part of the application process for the Frontend Software Architect role at [Company Name].

 ## Table of Contents